 "Good morning," I replied, feeling the warm embrace of Japan.
 "A little cold today."

-"That it is," she said, glancing around me at the bag I'd just deposited in the area.
 "You know, that there, kind sir, is NOT burnable," she said in the simplest Japanese she could muster, her finger jabbing at the plastic bento plate that had made its way into the trash bag with the burnables.
 "And neither is that."
 Her finger was now aimed at a plastic egg carton.

 "Well I'll be damned," I said in English, nodding.
 Then, in Japanese.
 "Sorry, next time I'll be more careful."